AmigaPorts/SDL/docs/README-amigaos4.md

 ================================================================================

 There is an installer script that can be used to install shared objects, prefs program and the SDK.
-Many current SDL2 applications are linked statically but there are some apps like RebelSDL (Hollywood) that use SDL2 as a shared object.

-Installer script creates soft link from libSDL2.so to the latest libSDL2-2.x.so file.
-SDL2 version numbering changed after 2.0.22 release: next stable release had version 2.24.0.
+Installer script creates soft link from libSDL3.so to the latest libSDL3-x.y.so file.

 ================================================================================
-Building SDL 2 library
+Building SDL 3 library
 ================================================================================

     # non-debug variant